BRIKEV/express-jsdoc-swagger-docs/docs/responses.md

 # Responses
-To add [responses](https://swagger.io/docs/specification/describing-responses/) to your endpoints with express-jsdoc-swagger, you could add this comments:
+To add [responses](https://swagger.io/docs/specification/describing-responses/) to your endpoints with express-jsdoc-swagger, you could add these comments:

 ```javascript
 /**